sequelize/sequelize/docs/migrations.md

 ```

 ### The `.sequelizerc` File
 This is a special configuration file.
-It let you specify various options that you would usually pass as arguments to CLI.
+It lets you specify various options that you would usually pass as arguments to CLI.
 Some scenarios where you can use it.

 - You want to override default path to `migrations`, `models`, `seeders` or `config` folder.
 - You want to rename `config.json` to something else like `database.json`

 And a whole lot more.
-Let see how you can use this file for custom configuration.
+Let's see how you can use this file for custom configuration.

-For starters lets create an empty file in root directory of your project.
+For starters, let's create an empty file in root directory of your project.

 ```bash
 $ touch .sequelizerc
 ```

-Now lets work with an example config.
+Now let's work with an example config.

 ```js
 const path = require('path');